 The Christian persecution complex is one of the great marvels of American society.
 It truly is amazing.

 Christian churches and organizations claim to be persecuted in our “secular” American society in several ways.
-One organization, for example, feels persecuted because of the passing of less strict abortion laws, the societal acceptance of referring to transgender individuals by the pronouns of their choosing, and the controversies between Christian businesses and LGBT clients looking for services, most often related to their weddings.
+One organization, for example, feels persecuted because of the passing of less strict abortion laws, the societal acceptance of referring to transgender people by their preferred pronouns, and the controversies between Christian businesses and LGBTQ+ clients looking for services, most often related to their weddings.

 Topping the list is North Korea, which is listed officially as an “atheist state,” but after some Wikipedia reading, I found that it is more of a communist state consisting of a personality cult for their dictator.
 Christianity and other religions are outlawed there because they would get in the way of their nationalism.
 While North Korea is the first on the list, it is also one of the only countries in which the Christian persecution is not due to Islamic oppression.